Use filters¶

 - Wait for the analysis to complete.

-Now we'll filter by Exploit Maturity, to show only exploitable CVEs.
+Next, filter by Exploit Maturity to show only exploitable CVEs.
 Click the icon in the Exploit Maturity header, select HIGH and FUNCTIONAL, then click Apply.

 To filter for HIGH and CRITICAL CVEs let's click on the icon in the Severity header and select HIGH and CRITICAL, then click Apply.